chrismainey/Mainard/content/talk/BirminghamRNov19/index.md

-  Encouraging R use for analysis and ad-hoc reporting Open-source principles, information governance and intellectual property Barriers we have faced include scepticism about security risks, unhelpful hardware and network settings, a perception that R was not fit for production, fear of losing SAS at the ‘standard,’ and the learning curve for new R users.
+  Encouraging R use for analysis and ad-hoc reporting Open-source principles, information governance and intellectual property Barriers we have faced include scepticism about security risks, unhelpful hardware and network settings, a perception that R was not fit for production, fear of losing SAS as the ‘standard,’ and the learning curve for new R users.
   We have embarked on a structured training program for our teams and have set up a local R user group.
   We are aiming to further engage with the R community as user confidence grows.